20kilograma/blog/php-sec.md

 Hello, &lt;script>alert()&lt;/script><br>
 </code>

 As you may have guessed, in this case it's Reflected XSS.
-It's not getting stored or saved somewhere, so there is no way for it to be <u>persistently</u> there (fun fact: the other name for Stored XSS is Persistent XSS, hopefully it makes more sense).
+It's not getting saved somewhere, so there is no way for it to be <u>persistently</u> there (fun fact: the other name for Stored XSS is Persistent XSS, hopefully it makes more sense that way).